inca/rho/README.md

 ### Asynchronous rendering

-With large documents in concurrent environment (e.g. in a web application) it might be a good idea to stick with asynchronous rendering:
+With large documents in a concurrent environment (e.g. in a web application) it might be a good idea to stick with asynchronous rendering:

 ```